Older persons and social protection - Independent Expert on human rights and extreme Poverty

 Social pensions consist of cash benefits received by persons above a given age that do not require prior compulsory contributions from beneficiaries, employers or the State.
 Social pensions are an important dimension of social security systems.
 Today, many people worldwide work outside the formal employment sector and traditional informal support systems for older people are changing under the pressure of increased longevity, widespread poverty, the impact of HIV/AIDS and migration.
 Contributory pension schemes (e.g. employment-based pensions) only reach a minority of all older persons.

-In this report, the independent expert calls on States to recognize that social pensions are critical elements for the progressive realization of the right to social security for older persons.
-The report also provides recommendations on how to ensure that non-contributory pensions comply with core human rights standards.
-Finally, it addresses the role of international assistance and cooperation in the field of social security.
+In this report, the independent expert called on States to recognize that social pensions are critical elements for the progressive realization of the right to social security for older persons.
+The report also provided recommendations on how to ensure that non-contributory pensions comply with core human rights standards.
+Finally, it addressed the role of international assistance and cooperation in the field of social security.

 Questionnaire to Governments on social protection of older persons

 To collect information to prepare this report the independent expert sent a questionnaire to Governments requesting information on their social pensions for older persons.
 The questionnaire addressed: (i) the legal and institutional framework; (ii) the schemes costs and coverage; (iii) implementation procedures; (iv) monitoring mechanisms and complaints procedures; and (v) studies and evaluations.
-To read the questionnaire click here: English
+To read the questionnaire click here: English, French and Spanish.

 To see the responses received from Governments click here: Albania, Algeria, Argentina, Armenia, Australia, Azerbaijan, Belarus, Brazil, Bulgaria, Canada, Chad, Costa Rica, Cyprus, Dominican Republic, Estonia, Finland, France, Georgia, Germany, Greece, Iraq, Japan, Kazakhstan, Luxembourg, Mali, México, Moldova, Monaco, Montenegro, Nepal, Oman, Qatar, Republic of Korea, Romania, Russia, Serbia, Singapore, Slovak Republic, Slovenia, Spain, Switzerland, Syria, The former Yugoslav Republic of Macedonia, Timor-Leste, Turkey, Ukraine, Venezuela (Bolivarian Republic of) and Zambia.